froghouse/md-to-pdf-converter/README.md

 ```

 ### Options:
+- `--input`: Specify the markdown file to convert.
 - `--template`: Specify a custom HTML template for styling.
 - `--output`: Set the name and path of the output PDF file.
+- `--css`: Specify a CSS file for styling the document.

 ---